tobek/headsoak/notes.md

 ## TODO

+- check feedback script: when server starts, check firebase, if not null, email it and then delete it. make as standalone script too, can run on startup
 - have option (probably default) to only resort when you hit dropdown or refresh. insta-resorting on modified or adding tags is annoying
 - autosizeAllNuts() should happen basically whenever the nuts displayed changes. i manually did it on create and delete nut, but even needs to be done whenever sort order changes - whether by using choosing a different sort-by, or by changing stuff (modifying, adding tag) such that a notes position changes
 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)